CARITAS DIOCESE OF SALFORD (‘Caritas’) PRIVACY NOTICE

 SECURITY OF YOUR PERSONAL DATA

 We are committed to taking appropriate technical and organisational measures to protect your personal data against unauthorised or unlawful processing and against accidental loss, destruction or damage.
+Access to the client relationship and contact management database is restricted, with two factor authentication in place.
 When you provide your personal data through our website, this information is transmitted across the internet securely using high-grade encryption.

 Caritas takes particular care with online giving.
 The credit card form is secure, and your information is encrypted and stored on a secure database.
 Caritas does not retain any card payment information.

-As described elsewhere in this Privacy Notice, we may in some instances disclose your personal data to third parties.
-Where Caritas discloses your personal data to a third party, we require that third party to have appropriate technical and organisational measures in place to protect your personal data.
+As described elsewhere in this Privacy Notice, we may in some instances disclose your personal data to third parties for operational reasons, for example, if we upgrade the database.
+Where Caritas discloses your personal data to a third party – the Data Processor – we require a Data Sharing Agreement to be signed, and that third party to have appropriate technical and organisational measures in place to protect your personal data for the period of time that they need access to it.

-The information that you provide to us will be held in our systems, which are located on our premises or those of an appointed third party, acting as our Data Processor.
+The information that you provide to us will be stored on secure servers, or those of an appointed third party, acting as our Data Processor.
 We may also allow access to your information by other third parties that act for us for the purposes described in this Privacy Notice or for other purposes approved by you.

 UPLOADING INFORMATION TO THE CARITAS WEBSITE